Leah Chishugi

-Leah Chishugi is a Tutsi survivor of the Rwandan genocide, author and humanitarian.
-She is the founder of the charity Everything is a Benefit, which campaigns on behalf of the survivors of the victims of rape and other human rights abuses during the first and second civil conflicts in the Democratic Republic of the Congo (DRC).
+Leah Chishugi (born 1974) is a Tutsi survivor of the Rwandan genocide, author and humanitarian.
+She was the founder of the charity Everything is a Benefit, which campaigned on behalf of the survivors of the victims of rape and other human rights abuses during the first and second civil conflicts in the Democratic Republic of the Congo (DRC).
+The charity was created in 2009 and was dissolved in 2013.